 - During labor, the doctor ignores the signs of a uterine rupture onset and continues with a vaginal birth.
 The mother experiences severe blood loss and a uterine rupture.
 As a result, she is forced to undergo an emergency hysterectomy.

 - The doctor fails to follow the standard of care during a C-section.
 During labor, the baby suffers from severe oxygen loss and is born with almost no heartbeat.
 The baby is diagnosed with cerebral palsy.

 Samantha, who delivered two other children via caesarian-section (“C-section”), opts for a vaginal birth for the birth of her third child.
 Her doctor properly warns her of the various risks of vaginal birth after C-section (VBAC), including the risk of a uterine rupture, but she elects to have a natural birth.
 Samantha signs a consent form indicating that she is aware of the various risks.
 The doctor properly monitors her throughout her pregnancy and he schedules the inducement of her child’s birth.

-Samantha and her husband arrive at the hospital for the labor induction.
+Samantha and her husband arrive at the hospital for labor induction.
 The induction is begun in the morning, but her water does not break until the following morning.
 After her water breaks, her doctor gives her the contraction-inducing drug Pitocin.
 After a few hours of labor have passed, she starts experiencing severe pain.
 In response, her doctor administers Demerol.
-In spite of the drug, the pain persists.
+Despite the drug, the pain persists.

 The labor continues for multiple hours.
 During that time, she experiences a number of complications that are considered minor for a person who is not at risk of a uterine rupture but should be cause for concern in her case.
 Despite the clear signs, her doctor fails to properly address the complications and continues with the vaginal birth plan because the baby’s heart rate is stable.
 The doctor does not ask Samantha whether she would like to proceed with a C-section and Samantha continues to dilate.